Financial-Times/methode-publish-handler/README.md

 ## API

-See the `api-description.apib` API Blueprint file for details.
-To test the API documentation is still valid, simply install DreddJS and run:
+See the [api.md](./api.md) file for details.
+To test the API documentation is still valid, simply install DreddJS and run (this is run with every Circle CI build):

 ```
-dredd
+dredd --config ./api/api.yml
 ```